 Lastly, if you don’t know to code, you can install WordPress on your website.
 If you don’t want to use WordPress, HostGator offers drag and drop website builder to build amazing websites.

 The first thing that you will need is a domain name.
 But you don’t need to worry about it.
-As when you buy hosting, you will be asked whether you want to buy domain along with it or not.
+As when you buy HostGator web hosting, you will be asked whether you want to buy a domain along with it or not.

-So, let’s discuss hosting types offered by HostGator.
+So, let’s discuss the hosting types offered by HostGator.

-There are various types of hosting you can get.
+There are various types of HostGator web hosting you can get.

 WordPress Hosting: HostGator also offers managed WordPress hosting.
 Here, all the backend stuff is managed by HostGator.
 WordPress can be installed on shared hosting also.
 However, if you want better performance, you can go with WordPress hosting.